 Similar to a regular folder, but intended to organize hypervisor connections.

 The term ControlUp uses to refer to the connection points to the virtualization world, namely vCenter and the Xen pool master.
-Strictly speaking, the vCenter server is not a hypervisor, but for the purposes of consistency in ControlUp, it is referred to as one.
+Although the vCenter server is technically not a hypervisor, ControlUp refers to it as one for consistency's sake.

-A computer running VMware ESX/ESXi, Hyper-V, Nutanix AHV, or Citrix XenServer that ControlUp accesses via the Hypervisor connection.
+A computer running VMware ESX/ESXi, Hyper-V, Nutanix AHV, or Citrix Hypervisor (XenServer) that ControlUp accesses via the Hypervisor connection.
 The virtualization hosts are the computers that run multiple virtual machines on them.

-Virtual Machines that run as guests on the ESXi/Xen server hosts.
+Virtual Machines that run as guests on ESXi/Citrix Hypervisor hosts.
 If the guest VM is running a supported version of Windows, then the ControlUp Agent can be installed on it and it will become a fully managed computer by ControlUp.
 There are some performance statistics that can be gathered about all VMs, managed or not, because ControlUp queries the hypervisor about all of them.
-However, full data retrieval is only possible if there is a ControlUp agent installed on the guest OS.
+However, full data retrieval is only possible if there is a ControlUp Agent installed on the guest OS.